JoyfulProgramming/modular_cms/src/index.md

     left:
       heading: 28 November 2024
       subheading: >-
         6 Weeks Workshop.
 Hands On And Practical.
-No DevOps Experience Needed.
-        Less Than 4 Hours A Week.
+No DevOps Experience Needed.Less Than 4 Hours A Week.
 Designed For Seniors And Leads.
 Solo Or Team Workshops.
       cta:
         text: Book Now
         url: '#'